 Working together, we will create a local area plan to help guide growth and redevelopment in a way that integrates and enhances existing community character and ensures the area is vibrant and thriving in the future.

-The Westbrook Communities Local Area Planning project is one of the 42 multi-communities areas in the city.
+The Westbrook Communities Local Area Planning project is one of the multi-communities areas in the city.
 This project includes the communities of: Wildwood, Spruce Cliff, Westgate, Rosscarrock, Shaganappi, Glendale, Killarney/Glengarry.
 Glenbrook and portions of Richmond and Upper Scarboro/Sunalta West.

 Through the local area planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Developed Areas Guidebook.

 A new local area plan will fill gaps in communities/areas where no local plan currently exists and replace other plans that are largely outdated.
 In this project context, the local area plan will cover multiple communities and will be a statutory plan adopted by Council as an Area Redevelopment Plan.

 Currently, the Westbrook Communities area has six local policy documents, each covering different portions of the area.
 These documents were originally created between 1977 and 2014 including: